-Through the JAS program the newcomer(s) receive full financial support from the government.
-Before the newcomer(s) can start receiving their payments they need to attend a RAP meeting with a RAP officer; COSTI will schedule the orientation and it will be held at their premises.
-Members of the sponsoring group responsible for the financial guidance must attend the meeting together with the newcomer(s).
+Through the JAS program the newcomer(s) receive full financial support from the government for upto 2 years.
+Before the newcomer(s) can start receiving their payments they need to attend a RAP meeting with a RAP officer.
+COSTI will schedule the orientation, and it will be held at their premises.
+Members of the sponsoring group responsible for finances must attend the meeting together with the newcomer(s).